The divorce between the US and WHO is final this week. Or is it?

 And what does WHO say about this messy matter?
 WHO's Solomon says it's up to WHO member states — the other 193 countries — to determine if and when the U.S. withdrawal becomes effective, with or without dues payment.
 This issue is expected to be discussed late in February at the WHO Executive Board meeting and again at the World Health Assembly in May.

-Meanwhile, WHO is hoping the U.S. and WHO can get back together.
+Meanwhile, WHO holds out hope that the U.S. and WHO can get back together.

 "I hope the U.S. will reconsider its decision and rejoin," said Tedros Adhanom Ghebreyesus, director-general of WHO, at a press conference last week.
 "It's not about money.
 Money can be adjusted.
 It's about cooperation."